 - uphold the complaint in whole or in part - dismiss the complaint in whole or in part.

-If the complaint is upheld in whole or in part, the committee will:
+If the complaint is upheld the committee will:

 - decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.